ariahuang314/ariahuang/README.md

   - Real-time Data Visualization: Upon uploading a report, the application automatically presents the visualization charts.

-  - Segmentation by ESG Metrics: The application supports segmentation of data across different ESG metrics, including environmental, social, and governance aspects.
-This functionality allows users to gain detailed insights into the specific performance of each metric, providing a nuanced understanding of the company's ___ESG___ performance.
+  - Segmentation by ESG Metrics: The application supports segmentation of data across different ESG metrics, including environmental, social, and governance aspects, which allows users to gain detailed insights into the specific performance of each metric.

 ### dictionary